IGSIO/igsio.github.io/README.md

 > * Encoding: how to interpret values ("BRIGHTNESS", "RF_REAL", "RF_IQ_LINE", "RF_I_LINE_Q_LINE", "RGB_COLOR")

 > ####Commands
+***
+Presented here are the commands supported by the standard.
+Their syntax is defined and their usage is described.
+All XML strings are passed in the body of the OpenIGTLink (v3+) *COMMAND* message type.

 > #####SetDeviceParameters
 > Specify a list of parameters to set their current hardware values

 > *Message*

     <Command>